 What support for the center or institute will be derived from non-university sources?

-What operating support from the university is required for this center or institute to be functional on an ongoing basis?
+What operating support from the University is required for this center or institute to be functional on an ongoing basis?

 What space and facilities will be needed?